rotdrop/nextcloud-app-pdf-downloader/README.md

   provides a preview of the configured page labels with the chosen font.

+### Include and Exclude Patterns

+Files can be included and excluded by regular expressions and a setting which controls whether the one or the other regular expression has precedence in case both patterns match.
+Unfortunately, those patterns cannot (yet) be controller from the "details" panel.

 ## Performance
 - unfortunately, the app is not the fastest horse one could think of.
 In particular the unvconv (Libreoffice) converter tends to be